karlobaltazar9/nba_team_simulator_app/README.md

 # NBA Team Simulator App
-I created a webapp to simulate the win probability of any team
+I created a webapp to simulate the win probability of any team.
+I used data gathered from kaggle.com for all 30 NBA teams data, ranging from 1996 to 2025.